jina-ai/jina/docs/advanced/experimental/async-executors.md

 # Using async python within Executors

-You can use naturally call async coroutines within `Executor`'s, allowing you to leverage the power of asynchronous python to write concurrent code.
+You can naturally call async coroutines within `Executor`'s, allowing you to leverage the power of asynchronous Python to write concurrent code.

 ````{admonition} Example code